CodePushGo/website/src/content/blog/en/how-to-schedule-ota-updates-for-capacitor-apps.md

 ### Required Tools and Settings

 To get started with scheduled OTA updates, you'll need to install some key tools and set up configurations.
-Begin by installing the [Capgo plugin](https://capgo.app/plugins/) using your package manager of choice:
+Begin by installing the [CodePushGo plugin](https://capgo.app/plugins/) using your package manager of choice:

 ```bash
 npx @capgo/cli init